Dreaming381/Latios-Framework/Documentation~/Core/Customizing the Bootstraps.md

 ## Customizing Features

-Beginning with Latios Framework 0.5, many features come as optional components which can be installed via the two bootstrap interfaces `ICustomBootstrap` and `ICustomConversionBootstrap`.
+Beginning with Latios Framework 0.5, many features come as optional components which can be installed via the three bootstrap interfaces `ICustomBootstrap`, `ICustomBakingBootstrap`, and `ICustomEditorBootstrap`.
 These installers inject systems into their respective worlds and may also disable existing systems which they intend to replace.

 Installers can be found in the following static classes:

--   Runtime World
+-   Runtime or Editor World
     -   Latios.CoreBootstrap
     -   Latios.Myri.MyriBootstrap
     -   Latios.Kinemation.KinemationBootstrap
--   Conversion World
+-   Baking World
     -   Latios.Psyshock.Authoring.PsyshockConversionBootstrap
     -   Latios.Kinemation.Authoring.KinemationConversionBootstrap

+`ICustomBakingBootstrap` also provides granular control for enabling and disabling Baker types.

 ## Customizing Explicit System Ordering